 Goal 3 is assessed by establishing clear expectations for the level of writing and analysis required for a specific class.
-Students may be required to repeat an assignment if the expected quality is not achieved.
-Many classes require that students give oral or PowerPoint presentations as part of a group or individually.
+Students may be required to repeat an assignment if the expected quality is not demonstrated.
+Students give oral or PowerPoint presentations as part of a group or individually as part of their coursework.
+Such a presentation is required in our capstone courses.